saad-ansari/WeatherAppTask/README.md

 ```
 ### Coding
 ```
-* WeatherAppTask is developer using "MVVM" desing pattern.
+* WeatherAppTask is developer using `MVVM` desing pattern.
 * View layer seprate to handle all the UI.
 * ViewModel layer to communicated between UI and Model layer.
 * Model layer to handle all data and network related task.